HD 155035

-HD 155035 is the Henry Draper Catalogue designation for a star in the constellation Ara, the Altar.
+HD 155035 is a star in the constellation Ara, the Altar.
 It is located at a distance of approximately 450 pc from Earth and has an apparent visual magnitude of 5.92, making it is faintly visible to the naked eye.
 This is a red giant star with a stellar classification of M1.5 III.

-It an irregular variable that changes brightness over an amplitude range of 0.12 magnitudes.
+The Hipparcos data revealed that HD 155035 is a variable star.
+It was given its variable star designation, V854 Arae, in 1999.
+It's an irregular variable that changes brightness over an amplitude range of 0.12 magnitudes.